REDX-CORPORATION/redx-corporation/README.md

 ## About Us

 **RED-X CORPORATION** is a next-generation engineering team creating professional tools for gaming, automation, and modern software.
+This GITHUB profile is fully managed by Mohtasim Billah Jitu.

 **Focus Areas**
 - Reverse & Memory Engineering